flavorly/vanilla-components/packages/documentation/src/guide/components/datatable.md

 ### Server Side Response

-While we don't dictate how you should handle your data response, and you are still free to override the default **fetchData** method.
+While we don't dictate how you should handle your data response, you are still free to override the default **fetchData** method.
 You are still required to follow some patterns when it comes to pagination.

 While making this library my main use case was to use it along with Laravel ® + InertiaJS ®.
-Bellow you find a demo data of what your API should reply for the default fetchData, you can also find more details in the source code of the MirageJS mock server on this repository:
+Below, you find demo data of what your API should reply for the default fetchData, you can also find more details in the source code of the MirageJS mock server on this repository:

 :::details :surfer: Click to check the demo response